ban jelacic square - one day in zagreb itinerary cover

 The best-rated hostels in Zagreb are:

 • Swanky Mint – the best-rated hostel in Zagreb.
-It is in the city centre, and they even have a rooftop pool!
+It is in the city center, and they even have a rooftop pool!

 • Whole Wide World Hostel – this is a party hostel.
 It is the best-rated atmosphere as they organise activities every night.
 Plus, offer a free breakfast!